Dutch, English (co-official language)

 Minimum wages in the Netherlands depend on the employee’s age.
 Dutch legislation generally distinguishes between workers under 21 and workers who are 21 years old or older.
 The statutory minimum wage is usually adjusted twice a year, i.e on 1 January and 1 July.

-Statutory minimum wage rates as of January 2022:
+Statutory minimum wage rates as fixed on 1 January, 2023:

 Employees who are not able to go to work because of sickness or injury are entitled to 70% of their usual wages – at least the equivalent of the minimum wage.
 Sick leave is limited to two years during which the employer is not allowed to dismiss the absent employee unless a collective agreement provides for it or permission is given by the Employee Insurance Agency (UWV).

 Dutch labour law does not stipulate the payment of a 13th salary.
 However, employees are entitled to an annual bonus of (at least) 8% of their annual earnings.
 This so-called holiday pay is usually issued between May and June.